 6) How Are My Personal Finances?

 Until your business grows beyond a "small business" (upwards of $5 million in revenue per year), lenders are going to rely heavily on your personal financial situation and credit score in determining the creditworthiness of your business.
-So make sure that you are in good standing before applying for a loan.
+So, make sure that these are in good standing before applying for a loan.
 Pay off debts, check your credit report for any mistakes, and avoid any big personal or business decisions during the time that you are applying for a business loan, like taking out a mortgage or opening several new credit cards.

 7) Will I Qualify For A Loan?

 Applying for a loan and being turned down will hurt your credit score.
 It's a good idea to contact lenders and ask for their specific requirements, such as credit score and cash flow, before you apply.
 Many lenders require businesses to have been in operation for over a year before you'll be approved for a loan.
 Each loan company will have details on their website or by talking to customer service representatives, and approval will be based largely on the financial security of the business.